-The pilot study is called the ADVANCE Study, which stands for Assessing Donor Variability And New Concepts in Eligibility.
+The study is called the ADVANCE Study, which stands for Assessing Donor Variability And New Concepts in Eligibility.

-The purpose of the study is to determine whether a different donor deferral can be used at blood centers nationwide while maintaining the safety of the blood supply.
+The purpose of the study is to determine whether a different donor deferral policy can be used at blood centers nationwide while maintaining the safety of the blood supply.
 For this to be possible, a change would need to be made to the donor history questionnaire, and this study is the first step in assessing the safety of a change.

 The donor history questionnaire consists of a series of questions that all potential blood donors answer before donating.
 The questions are written to assess risk factors that could indicate possible infection with a transfusion transmissible infection, including HIV.

 The ADVANCE study is a first step in providing data that will help the FDA determine if a donor history questionnaire based on individual risk would be as effective as time-based deferral, in reducing the risk of HIV in the blood supply.